kielabokkie/laravel-apise/README.md

 ## Package configuration

 The configuration of the package can be found at `config/apise.php`.
-These are the contents:
+Below are the contents of the config file:

 ```php
 return [